 - Spouses or partners often maintain a positive relationship afterward

 The essential aspect of mediation or arbitration is the willingness of both sides to go through with it.
-Our El Paso divorce attorneys will take the time to sit down with you and discuss your options to ensure that mediation or arbitration is right for your unique situation.
+Our El Paso arbitration attorneys will take the time to sit down with you and discuss your options to ensure that mediation or arbitration is right for your unique situation.

 To learn more, give our knowledgeable attorneys at call at (915) 206-5154.